Lyra0710/Geomagnetic-Storm-Detection/Maatrika/readme.md

 ### Detailed Analysis of Attribute Relationships 📈🔗

-In this section, we delved into Level 1 (L1) space weather data.
+In this section, we delved into Level 1 (L1) data.
 We conducted a detailed analysis of the relationships between attributes using Recursive Feature Elimination (RFE) and Random Forest Regressor (RF Regressor) techniques.

 ### Feature Selection Using RFE and RF Regressor 🧐✂️